Touched with Fire: Five Presidents and the Civil War Battles That Made Them by James M. Perry

 I am a big fan of Civil War histories.
 I have more than 75 fiction and non-fiction Civil War books on my bookshelf (mostly non-fiction) so I am hardly a newbie to this area.
 When I comment that this is a new angle, I an really saying something.

-It's not that James M. Perry has uncovered new documents or new information, but he has re-shuffled the "same old" information into a new pattern.
+It's not that James M. Perry has uncovered new documents or new information in Touched with Fire, but he has re-shuffled the "same old" information into a new pattern.
 In this case, he has focused on the five Presidents that fought in the Civil War (Grant, Hayes, Garfield, Harrison and McKinley).
 Perry includes a modest pre-war biography of each of the men and then goes into greater detail on their war experiences.
 The level of detail is neither skimpy nor excessive - he strikes a nice balance.

 As a group, they all had many things in common.
 To a man, they all became competent officers of brevet Major or higher, they all had extensive combat experience in the Western theater (although Hayes and his men were transferred to the Eastern theater) and they were all Republican (Perry does point out that the Democrats did run Civil War veterans, but none were successful).